Maxiviper117/docker-ubuntu-server-sim-vps/instructions.md

 ```
 WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!
 ```

-It likely means the container was recreated and has a new host key.
+> [!WARNING]
+> ⚠️ **Security Note:** In a production environment, seeing this warning is a red flag and could indicate a security risk (such as a man-in-the-middle attack).
+Always verify the cause before proceeding.
+However, in this local simulated environment, it's common to see this if you've rebuilt or recreated the container, since the SSH host key changes.
+You may need to remove the old host entry to connect again.

 Fix it with:

 ```bash
 ssh-keygen -R "[localhost]:2222"
 ```
+> [!NOTE]
-> This command removes the old host key from your known hosts file.
+> This command removes the old host key from your known hosts file on your local machine.
+> If you are using a different port, replace `2222` with your actual port number.

 Then try again: